daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D21: Jan 24 2018

+**Today's Progress**: Worked some more on my RGB colour game, it's functional and I love it!
+I might put it into CodePen so I can share it online.

 ## R2D20: Jan 23 2018

 **Today's Progress**: Did some Temporal Difference tutorials but feel like it's going in one ear and out the other!